pandas-dev/pandas/doc/source/getting_started/install.rst

 Clipboard
 ^^^^^^^^^

-Must be manually managed, depending on operating system.
+Can be managed as optional_extra with ``pandas[clipboard]``.
+However, depending on operating system, system-level packages may need to installed.

 ========================= ================== =============== =============================================================
 Dependency                Minimum Version    optional_extra  Notes